What is Divesting?

 Learn more about this process in CFI’s Financial Modeling & Valuation Analyst certification program.

 Beyond the divestiture, the company may look to strategy and costs as the two key areas to address moving forward.
-With a company losing its business unit while gaining a large cash inflow, it will need to decide where and how to budget it.
-Some companies may choose to grow its existing business units or pursue a new line of business altogether.
-At the same time, there may be leftover costs from the divested unit in the form of backend processes such as IT or other supporting infrastructure that the company would need to sever or integrate moving forward.
+With a company losing a business unit while gaining a large cash inflow, it will need to decide where and how to use the money.
+Some companies may choose to grow their existing business units, while others may choose to pursue a new line of business altogether.
+The money may also be used to retire debt.

-Divestiture allows for a company to reallocate resources into their core areas of expertise that would generate higher returns on time and effort.
-One of the issues with diversification within a company is that managerial diseconomies occur.
-This means that taking on non-core business activities would stretch the current scope of managers into areas where they may not have the experience, expertise or time to invest.
-The potential damage is that there is a greater opportunity cost of reallocating the managers’ focus onto a separate business unit when they could be delivering higher performance in their area of focus.
+Divesting enables a company to reallocate resources into their core areas of expertise that ideally generate higher returns on time and effort.
+One of the issues with diversification within a company is that managerial dis-economies occur.
+This means that taking on non-core business activities stretches the scope of managers into areas where they may not have the requisite experience, expertise, or time to invest to make the non-core enterprise successful and adequately profitable.